diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 - Official specification
 - Internal extensions

-The following chart shows the taxonomy and terminology of the various specifications.
+The following taxonomy chart shows the taxonomy and terminology of the various specifications:

-**Markdown specification taxonomy**:

 ```mermaid
 graph TD